Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 * A valid key
 * A reply URL

-You need these values to configure the OAuth flow in your app.
+You need these values as parameters in the OAuth flow in your app.

 <a name="redirect"/>
 ## Redirect the browser to the Azure sign-in page